What is the recovery time?

 Most surgical procedures that are performed in an operating room will cause swelling and bruising and will have sutures that require care for the first week or two.
 During this period, you’ll be able to see, move about, and accomplish a lot, but you will probably have at least one “black” eye.
 You will be asked to avoid strenuous activities for the first week or two, and if necessary, you will be given more specific instructions on travel, bathing, and post-op care.
 Your healing will be dependent on which procedure you are having done, your compliance to pre and post-operative instructions, and your overall health.
 We will do our very best to make sure that you have all the information you and your caregivers will need to provide the best care possible.
 We are always here to help and available if any questions or concerns arise.

 How much will this cost me?

 At your consultation, once we know the particulars of your surgery and insurance, we will strive to give you an estimate of the costs of your out of pocket costs.
 Please understand that if you are planning to file your surgery with insurance, it is entirely your responsibility to ensure that we are in network for your plan and that if referrals are required for your plan from your PCP, it is up to you to get them to our office.
 Your procedure will be billed under your medical insurance (not your vision insurance).
 As far as your financial responsibility is concerned, this is dependent upon your specific plan, whether or not you have met your deductible, and your co-insurance (if any).
 We will take care of getting prior-authorization and pre-determination completed before your operation whenever possible.

-Yes, Dr. Fante and Dr. Goecks do use a laser in many but not all of their operations.
+Yes, our doctors use a laser in many but not all of their operations.